nobleo/xsens_mti_driver/README.md

   You can find the full documentation in "<your MT SDK directory>/doc/xsensdeviceapi/doc/html/index.html" under "ROS MTi driver" section.

 # Prerequisites:
-  - ROS Kinetic or Melodic
+  - ROS Kinetic, Melodic or Noetic
   - C/C++ Compiler: GCC 5.4.0 or MSVC 14.0
   - C++11